jshawl/peanut-butter-and-jelly/08-single-page-web-apps/prototypes_and_constructors/readme.md

 - Differentiate between `__proto__` and Animal.prototype
 - Diagram the relationship between an object, its constructor, and prototype
 - Use `Object.create` to create inheritance relationships
+  - could not find any reference to object.create in lesson.
 - Compare / contrast classical and prototypal inheritance
 - Use the Chrome element inspector to traverse through the prototypal tree.